raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 wait before attempting a new connection to this server instance.

-For clients that do in some way modify their behavior depending on the RCODE value, they should treat unknown RCODE values the same as RCODE=NOERROR (routine shutdown).
+For clients that do in some way modify their behavior depending on the RCODE value, they should treat unknown RCODE values the same as RCODE=NOERROR (routine shutdown or restart).

 A Retry Delay message from server to client is an unacknowledged message;
 the MESSAGE ID MUST be set to zero in the outgoing message